Calvin ball’s record on:

 #1 in the State in Vaccinations

-Thanks to the Ball Administration’s quick action and coordination across county government, Howard County continues to lead the state in vaccinations.
-The county was the first in the region to reach the milestone of 50 percent of residents receiving their first vaccination dose.
-Howard County was also the first in the state for residents 16 and up and 65 and up receiving at least one dose as of April 2021.
+Thanks to the Ball Administration’s quick action and coordination across county government, Howard County has consistently led the state in vaccination rates.
+The County was the first in the region to reach the milestone of 50 percent of residents receiving their first vaccination dose.
+As of April 2021, Howard County was also the first in the state for residents 16 and up to receive at least one vaccination dose.
+By September 2021, Howard County led Maryland, with 97 percent of senior citizens receiving at least one vaccination dose.
+And by April 2022, 91 percent of all county residents were fully vaccinated.

 Leading an Equitable Vaccine Distribution